rexresearch

 topical symptoms.
 After 72 hours MRSA can take hold in human

 tissues and eventually become resistant to treatment.
-The initial
+The

-effectively.
-However, some CA-MRSA strains display enhanced
+be treated effectively.
+However, some CA-MRSA strains display

-severe than traditional healthcare-associated (HA-) MRSA
+much more severe than traditional healthcare-associated (HA-)

-infections, and they can affect vital organs and lead to
+MRSA infections, and they can affect vital organs and lead to

 widespread infection (sepsis), toxic shock syndrome and